 Above: A floorplan of the newly opened-up first floor shows the use of built-in cabinets as room dividers.
 The brownstone is 24.5 feet wide and the first floor is 980 square feet.

-To see the brownstone's attic bathroom, turn to pages 238-241 of our new book, Remodelista, A Manual for the Considered Home.
+To see the brownstone's attic bathroom, turn to pages 238-241 of the Remodelista book.
 Also check out another Fernlund + Logan project at Architect Visit: Fernlund + Logan in New York.
 And for more inspiration, browse our photo gallery of Scandinavian design.